 5. Camden Passage, North London

-This picturesque spot is not actually in Camden but in Islington’s Angel, and it’s arguably one of London’s most scenic spots, featuring in films such as Wonder Woman and TV shows like Killing Eve.
+This picturesque spot is not actually in Camden but in Islington’s Angel and it’s arguably one of London’s most scenic spots, featuring in films such as Wonder Woman and TV shows like Killing Eve.
 It’s also home to a pretty great antiques market, which runs biweekly on Wednesdays and Saturdays.

 Called Pierrepoint Arcade, it sells everything from vintage costumes to print block stamps and antique books.
 Further down lies the Camden Passage Market itself, which showcases an eclectic mix of vintage and retro clothing, pictures, luggage, collectables and various other bits of bric-a-brac.

-As well their weekly markets, you can also find stand-alone antiques shops here such as Caroline Carrier – which sells antique porcelain – and The Antique Paper Company, which sells a plethora of antique maps.
+As well as their weekly markets, you can also find stand-alone antiques shops here such as Caroline Carrier – which sells antique porcelain – and The Antique Paper Company, which sells a plethora of antique maps.

 6. Atomic Antiques, East London